| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 The contractor shall provide to the Engineer, on a monthly basis, a spreadsheet with quantities and the calculated amount of fuel adjustment.

-Instructions for Fuel Adjustment Calculation Spreadsheet (Form 105Apr09 or 105Oct10)
+Instructions for Fuel Adjustment Calculation Spreadsheet

-(Following instruction also available at
+(Following instruction is also available at https://iowadot.gov/construction_materials/Contract-administration/fuel_adj

 2. Complete contract information in header of spreadsheet

 4. Enter the BPI in the designated space.
-Form M105 will convert the BPI to the metric equivalent ($/GAL to $/Liter).

 5. Enter the contract quantity of the items in the designated rows in the “Estimated Project Quantities”.
 Other items included in the contract, but not listed, shall be added.

-7. Enter the CPI in the column "CPI" for the designated month.
-Form M105 will convert the CPI to the metric equivalent ($/GAL to $/Liter).
+7. Enter the CPI in the column “CPI” for the designated month.

 11. Submit a copy of the completed form to the Project Engineer.
 Payment or credit will be made by processing a Contract Modification.
 The form shall be completed and submitted on a monthly basis.
 The monthly quantities shall be added to the previous month’s spreadsheet.